Top Defects of Woven Fabric: Common Issues and Practical Solutions

 Email: textilemerchandising1@gmail.com

-Fabric is the main raw material for garments manufacturing process therefore the fabric manufacturer always try to produce their fabric defects free, but several defects may exist in the products process.
-There are two types of fabric are mainly used for garments manufacturing process.
+Woven fabric is made by interlacing two sets of yarns at right angles to each other.
+The vertical yarns are called the warp, and the horizontal yarns are called the weft.
+This method creates a strong and durable material that is commonly used in clothing, upholstery, and various types of home textiles.
+Woven fabrics come in many patterns and textures, depending on the weave type, such as plain, twill, or satin.
+They are generally less stretchy than knitted fabrics, offering more structure and shape.
+Fabric is the main raw material for the garment manufacturing process therefore, the fabric manufacturer always tries to produce their fabric defect-free, but several defects may exist in the production process.
+There are two types of fabric that are mainly used for garment manufacturing process.
 They are woven fabric and Knit fabric.
-Today I would like to explain about the defects of woven fabric.
+Today, I would like to explain the defects of woven fabric.

 After the manufacturing process of woven fabric there following major and minor defects are occurring which are such as like askewer or bias, bowing, bull mark, fly jerk-in, knots mixed end (yarn), mixed filling, open deed, slub, smash, soiled filling or end, stop mark or drawback etc. Here given few major defects of woven fabric are as following-